Datamart/Komito-WP/README.md

 If you would prefer to do things manually then follow these instructions:

-1. Upload the `komito.php` file to the `/wp-content/plugins/` directory.
+1. Upload the `komito-analytics.php` file to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Changelog

 **0.0.1**
 * Initial release
+* Initial translations